 |Build Volume||7.9 x 7.9 x 7.1”|

 The M200 certainly looks like an expensive printer.
 It has a sleek black design with rounded edges and an integrated LCD controller, after all.
-More importantly, its build area is enclosed, allowing it to maintain a constant temperature easier.
-This is a godsend if you want to print with materials like ABS.
+More importantly, its build area is enclosed, allowing it to keep a constant temperature easier.
+This is a blessing if you want to print with materials like ABS.

 The build plate is heated and made of glass.
 The extruder can go as high as 290°, so you have a lot of scope here for different materials.
 Unfortunately, there’s just one extruder, so you can expect printing to move forward at a fairly slow rate.
 This printer’s specs claim a maximum speed of 100mm/s, which seems to back this up.